 Easy integration and set-up

-Integration of the 3dRudder into a VR application takes just a few hours.
-It can also be used with a wide range of existing VR applications.
+Integration of the 3dRudder into a PC or standalone VR application takes just a few hours.
+It can also be used with a wide range of existing VR and 3D applications.
 Deployment is very quick with minimal set-up.
 The unit is easily stored or carried.
 It doesn't have any onboard battery in case it needs to be put in a checked bag when traveling.

 Wired or wireless

 Whether you're equipped with wireless headsets like the Oculus Quest or the Pico Neo or wired ones like the HTC Vive Pro, there is a 3dRudder foot motion controller for you.
 Our foot controller is also great to use with standard 3D applications, to control remote machines in 3D environments, or for accessibility.

 3dRudder Pro Wireless: natural motion at the feet for VR training and business applications

 All it takes are intuitive, effortless movements of the feet on the 3dRudder, while securely seated.